Optimal methods for the use of ‘pain’ as an outcome in systematic reviews of postoperative pain management

 Free to use and share

 These resources are freely available to use and share.
-If you would like to acknowledge the use of these resources in your published Cochrane Review, you are welcome to use the following suggested text in the ‘Acknowledgements’ section: We acknowledge the Cochrane Pain, Palliative and Supportive Care (PaPaS) Review Group's resources for systematic reviews of studies reporting results for acute postoperative pain in adults, which informed this [protocol / review]; the resources were produced with the support of a Cochrane Network Innovation Fund and in consultation with the Musculoskeletal, Oral, Sensory and Skin (MOSS) Network.
+If you would like to acknowledge the use of these resources in your published Cochrane Review, you are welcome to use the following suggested text in the ‘Acknowledgements’ section: We acknowledge the Cochrane Pain, Palliative and Supportive Care (PaPaS) Review Group's resources for systematic reviews of studies reporting results for acute postoperative pain in adults, which informed this [protocol / review]; the resources were produced with the support of a Cochrane Network Innovation Fund and in consultation with the Musculoskeletal, Oral, Skin and Sensory (MOSS) Network.